hashicorp/terraform/website/docs/cli/cloud/settings.html.md

 use for the current configuration.
 The `workspaces` block must contain **exactly one** of the following arguments, each denoting a strategy for how workspaces should be mapped:

-    * `tags` - (Optional) A set of Terraform Cloud workspace tags.
-You will be able to use this working directory with any workspaces that have all of the specified tags, and can use [the `terraform workspace` commands](/docs/cli/workspaces/index.html) to switch between them or create new workspaces; new workspaces will automatically have the specified tags.
+    - `tags` - (Optional) A set of Terraform Cloud workspace tags.
+You will be able to use this working directory with any workspaces that have all of the specified tags, and can use [the `terraform workspace` commands](/docs/cli/workspaces/index.html) to switch between them or create new workspaces.
+New workspaces will automatically have the specified tags.
 This option conflicts with `name`.

     - `name` - (Optional) The name of a single Terraform Cloud workspace.
 You will